 Did you know that if your portable dehumidifier is located in your basement, then it will not get rid of the humidity on your first floor?
-There are many many drawbacks to choosing the portable dehumidifier and one of them is that it will never shut off because of the moisture funneling downstairs endlessly.
+There are many drawbacks to choosing a portable dehumidifier, and one of them is that it will never shut off because of the moisture funneling downstairs endlessly.
 Also, you can’t forget to manually dispose of the accumulated condensation from your portable dehumidifier’s tank either!

 Portable dehumidifiers are not known to last very long.
 During the summer, humidity is at an all-time high in Alabama.
 The motor of your dehumidifier will be running non-stop and using tons of energy if you choose the portable option.
 Another drawback includes manual disposal of your portable dehumidifier’s tank.

 Reasons You Need a Dehumidifier in Your Home

 - Decreases your energy costs if the dehumidifier isn’t running non-stop

 - Prevents excess moisture from rotting wood, ruining furniture, and creating a dangerous home environment where electronic mishaps are likely to occur